 Following the creation of the department in 2010, Janette became the Senior Manager for Race Operations.
-Encompassing many areas, her role is extremely varied with her coordinating matters relating to the race.
+Encompassing many areas, her role is extremely varied.
 “I oversee the Race Operations department so anything related to the racing aspect of the event comes under my department.
 Volunteer management still takes up a large part of my job.
 My department retains, recruits and trains about 900 race officials every year in preparation for the Formula 1 Singapore Grand Prix.
 I head the training committee; I’m also the Deputy Chair of the Race Organising Committee and I am the main liaison to the Formula One Race Director.
 Part of my job also requires me to work very closely with the other departments like Security and Technical (circuit building), to ensure the smooth execution of the event,” she said.

 When it comes to the race weekend itself, her main role is as the Deputy Clerk of the Course.
-“During the weekend, I am the Deputy Clerk of the Course, so on top of all the coordination work, I am also involved in overseeing the support races and running of the Formula One sessions,” Janette described.
+“On top of all the coordination work, I am also involved in overseeing the support races and running of the Formula One sessions,” Janette described.

-Winning the Charlie Whiting Award is undoubtedly her career highlight, however others that rank highly include being the Clerk of the Course (CoC) for a TCR race, in which she also became one of the first females to be named as a CoC.
-Speaking of other career highlights, she explained: “we took over the entire race operations in 2009 and made the event happen given our limited experience.
+Winning the Charlie Whiting Award is undoubtedly her career highlight, however others that rank highly include being the Clerk of the Course for a TCR race, in which she also became one of the first females to be named in this role.
+Speaking of other memorable moments, she explained: “we took over the entire race operations in 2009 and made the event happen given our limited experience.
 In 2010, we took a different approach to our recovery operations and decided to put volunteers in the cranes instead, with many weekends of training, the system worked out very well.
 In recent years, there have been many challenges that we have overcome, but running a short 12 lap TCR race with two safety cars and recovering six cars as the Clerk of the Course was not easy for sure.”

 Having played a key role in the progression of the Singapore Grand Prix and the development of its Race Operations department, Janette Tan has seen it grow from being the inaugural F1 night race to becoming a staple on the Formula One calendar.
 Her advice for anyone wanting to work in the motorsport industry is all about working hard, something which she and her team have had to do to produce one of the most exciting Grands Prix in F1.
 “Work hard,” Janette advised.
 “Don’t be afraid to put in long hours because hard work can reward you beyond your imagination.”